MinaroShikuchi/lixy/README.md

 - lixies cli should connect through the socket to lixies agent to get the agent info
 - same type for input / ouput in the socket
-    - lixies // icon validarted
+    - lixies // icon validared
     - lixy // icon cross

 ## Architecture